 Rainbow Six Siege ranked might seem like a big leap, but everyone has to start from somewhere.
-If you want to dive into the game’s ranking system, here’s a guide to everything you need to know, including tips on how to gain MMR quickly.
+If you want to dive into the game’s ranks system, here’s a guide to everything you need to know in 2021, including tips on how to gain MMR quickly in R6.

 Siege is a complex game, there’s no denying that.
 Even in quick matches with all the wall reinforcements, hidden angles, and gadgets flying around, it’s easy to get a bit lost in the chaos.

-It makes ranked Siege not for the faint of heart.
-However, if you do want to get your competitive spirit on, we’ve got all the tips and guidance you need to grind from Copper all the way to Champion.
+Siege’s ranked mode is not for the faint of heart.
+However, if you do want to get your competitive spirit on in the game, we’ve got all the tips and guidance you need to grind the ranks in Rainbow Six Siege, from Copper all the way to Champion.